b4rtaz/distributed-llama/README.md

 ## 💻 How to Run on MacOS or Linux

 You need to have x86_64 AVX2 CPU or ARM CPU.
 Different devices may have different CPUs.
+The below instructions are for Debian-based distributions but you can easily adapt them to your distribution or macOS.

 1. Install Git and G++:
 ```sh